mrbid/FaceTo3D/README.md

+### This repository holds the most upto-date versions of the scripts.

 This is based on work in my Hugging Face repository ["HeadsNet"](https://huggingface.co/datasets/tfnn/HeadsNet).

 The Hugging Face repository has the full project including the dataset _(I also go into a little more detail)_, this GitHub repository just stands to hold the bare code.